lint-staged/lint-staged/README.md

                                      "--no-stash".
-  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-stash                         disable the backup stash, and do not revert in case of errors --no-hide-partially-staged         disable hiding unstaged changes from partially staged files -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false)
+  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-stash                         disable the backup stash, and do not revert in case of errors.
+Implies
+                                     "--no-hide-partially-staged".
+  --no-hide-partially-staged         disable hiding unstaged changes from partially staged files -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false)